Introduction

 Production

-See Sandbox and production URLs for the current base URLs and access requirements.
+See Sandbox and production URLs for current base URLs, token URLs, and onboarding environment rules.

 API conventions